 Success with top of the funnel content doesn’t mean mining for completely new keywords but beating your competitors who already rank for them.

 It’s very easy to do this.
 Plug your keyword into the Google search bar and look at the backlink data of sites that are actually targeting your keyword.

 You can do this with the free MozBar tool.

 It provides real-time backlink data for any keyword you search for.
 Successful campaigns will have more links.

 Copy each of these referring domains into a spreadsheet and use the free version of SEMrush to generate competitors for those referring domains.

 You’ll be pitching your post to those competitors using the infographic and link roundups method for sites that offer this.

-Creating great content at the top of the funnel is an art within itself.
+Creating great blog posts at the top of the funnel is an art within itself.

 Get it right and you’ll find your site ranks for popular (traffic-heavy) keywords and you’ll increase your site’s reach.

-Use the tips in this post to help you mine, refine and promote your top of the funnel content.
+Use the tips in this post to help you mine, refine and promote your top of the funnel content marketing.